 Nuseed plans to ramp up oil production over the next few years with a closed-loop contracting structure for farmers in major soybean growing regions, focused initially in South America.

 The proven technology has been used for sustainable aviation jet fuel by a number of international airlines, including Qantas and United Airlines.
-Carinata use in displacing petroleum diesel with renewable diesel is a proven innovation.
+Carinata use in displacing petroleum diesel with low-carbon diesel is a proven innovation.